 Great marketing content has the ability to seamlessly blend conversion opportunities.
-Take a look at the example below for instance:

-There’s a few things to keep in mind when developing new content to ensure you’re getting the most out of it in regards to conversions and SEO.
+There are a few things to keep in mind when developing new content to ensure you’re getting the most out of it in regards to conversions and SEO.

 First and foremost, your content should be designed for human audiences.

 While it’s important to include keywords from an SEO standpoint, you quickly turn off readers with content designed for search engines that’s overloaded with terms.
 Remember, too many cooks in the kitchen can spoil the broth.